LukasKalbertodt/LukasKalbertodt.github.io/_posts/2019-12-04-generalized-autoref-based-specialization.md

 The technique can be immensely useful when used together with macros, but is too limited and verbose for general adoption beyond those use-cases.
 A proper "specialization solution" is certainly required in Rust.

-I personally use autoderef-based specialization for the work-in-progress [`domsl` library](https://github.com/LukasKalbertodt/domsl), which is also the reason why I started toying dtolnay's idea in the first place.
+I personally use autoderef-based specialization for the work-in-progress [`domsl` library](https://github.com/LukasKalbertodt/domsl), which is also the reason why I started toying with dtolnay's idea in the first place.